asabitov/aws-bastion-template/README.md

-# A typical AWS bastion host
+# AWS bastion host template
 This project builds a typical AWS bastion, which has all essential software installed for DevOps projects.

 Just run: \